FBAR Penalties in 2023: Everything Expats Need to Know

 Note: This extension can also be extended until October 15th upon request

-FBAR penalties
+FBAR penalties and violations

 Non-willful FBAR violations

-As we mentioned earlier, the vast majority of cases where someone failed to file an FBAR or filled it out incorrectly are non-willful.
+We really can’t stress this enough: The vast majority of cases where someone failed to file an FBAR or filled it out incorrectly are non-willful.
 Non-willful failures to report may occur when US expats aren’t aware they met the FBAR reporting threshold, or because they didn’t know about FBAR reporting obligations at all.

 In these cases, FinCEN is a bit more lenient — but not completely forgiving.
 The lowest-level penalty for non-willful failure to file or incorrect filing is $10,000 for each year that it occurred.
 This makes even low-level fines prohibitively expensive for many expats.